 "Frozen shoulder" - myths, truths and treatments.
 Part 1

-The face of a woman with a true frozen shoulder says it all - pain, exhaustion and extreme frustration!
+A true frozen shoulder leaves women with pain, exhaustion and extreme frustration!
 The internet is unlikely to provide much comfort, with most well known sites stating that research based medical options, beyond pain relief and steroid injections, are limited, and that only the passage of time will resolve the problem.
 I'm here to say it's not all doom and gloom.

 In this 2 part blog series, I’ll bring you the latest research to demystify this painful, debilitating problem.
 Accurate diagnosis, understanding frozen shoulder and related conditions and treatment options can help you navigate your way through this difficult condition.